Offshore Platform Challenges

 Recruitment HRM can assist in finding the best security professionals based on global contacts and professional recommendations.

-Management HRM is qualified to oversee the entire port security on an ongoing basis including 24/7 monitoring and alarm response, regular security drills and audits, security performance reviews and security/defence equipment maintenance.
+Management HRM is qualified to oversee complete port security on an ongoing basis including 24/7 monitoring and alarm response, regular security drills and audits, security performance reviews and security/defence equipment maintenance.

 Infrastructure and Equipment

 Barriers As part of the assessment process, HRM takes stock of existing physical security measures.
-Taking into consideration the balance on the one hand between security protocols and physical barriers and on the other, the need for workers to easily access their work areas, HRM is able to implement proportional improvements such as:
+Taking into consideration the balance between security protocols and physical barriers on one hand, and the need for workers to easily access their work area on the other, HRM is able to implement proportional improvements such as:

 - Razor wire and other access deterrents

-Defensive Equipment In some situations, the need for firearms and other forms of defensive equipment may be required for the security of the port.
-In such cases, HRM provides not only proportional weaponry but also the training for use, on-site secure storage and maintenance protocols.
+Defensive Equipment In some situations, the need for firearms and other forms of defensive equipment may be required for the security of the asset.
+In such cases, HRM provides not only proportional weaponry but also training, onsite secure storage and maintenance protocols.

-24/7/365 Monitoring and Quick Response HRM Control Centre offers 24/7/365 security support for immediate response to port security issues that may arise.
+24/7/365 Monitoring and Quick Response HRM Control Centre offers 24/7/365 security support for immediate response to asset security issues.
 The Centre features redundant communication links over terrestrial radio and satellite to provide:

-- 24/7 telephone advice on threat and security matters relevant to vessel and crew
+- 24/7 telephone advice on threat and security matters relevant to asset or vessel and crew

 - Quick crisis response including defence/rescue operations and fire and emergency support